 (All channels except Sky History and Sky Max)

 (All channels except Sky Sports Racing)

-You can also view closed captions or subtitles on apps on NOW devices, including BBC iPlayer, ITV Hub, All 4, Demand 5, Netflix and YouTube.
+You can also view closed captions or subtitles on apps on NOW devices, including BBC iPlayer, ITV Hub, Channel 4, Demand 5, Netflix and YouTube.

 We’re planning to increase the number of shows and movies on NOW with closed captions.
 We’ll let you know on this page when more details are available.